ResearchComputing/Documentation/docs/petalibrary/billing.md

    * Decommissioning an allocation

 ### Invoice details
-A sample invoice is shown below.
-The invoice has a unique identifier and details the services being billed for, including a SpeedType for CU System customers.
+A PetaLibrary invoice has a unique identifier and details the services being billed for, including a SpeedType for CU System customers.
 For new allocations, the SpeedType will be the one provided on the new allocation request form.
 For renewals or additional space, the SpeedType will be the last one used for the allocation in question.
 A Journal ID will also be provided, which allows you to find the university transaction in which funds are moved between SpeedTypes.

 ### Invoice recipients
 All invoices are sent via email through the CURC ticketing system and include a case number.
 If a PetaLibrary allocation has one or more billing contacts defined, invoices are sent to the billing contacts, and copied to the allocation owner.
 If no billing contacts are defined, invoices are sent to the owner.